Noel Cressie: Honors and awards

 Cressie was awarded the Pitman Medal in 2014 by the Statistical Society of Australia in recognition of his outstanding achievement in, and contribution to, the discipline of Statistics.
 In 2016, he received the Barnett Award from the Royal Statistical Society for excellence in environmental statistics, and in 2017 he delivered the Georges Matheron Lecture at the International Association for Mathematical Geosciences.
+He was awarded the Hannan Medal by the Australian Academy of Science in 2025.